-(Press)ed: A Podcast About The Media, Fake News, And The Future Of Our Democracy is organized by The Rhode Island Council for the Humanities and Rhode Island Public Radio as part of the “Democracy and the Informed Citizen” initiative, administered by the Federation of State Humanities Councils.
+(Press)ed: A Podcast About The Media, Fake News, And The Future Of Our Democracy is organized by The Rhode Island Council for the Humanities and The Public’s Radio as part of the “Democracy and the Informed Citizen” initiative, administered by the Federation of State Humanities Councils.
 The initiative seeks to deepen the public’s knowledge and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.
 We thank The Andrew W. Mellon Foundation for their generous support of this initiative and the Pulitzer Prizes for their partnership.

 Follow along on social media @rihumanities #HUMCITIZEN